yoki31/delivery-carrier/fr/_sources/guides/installation.txt

 This module depends on module `base_delivery_carrier_label` you will find in the same module repository on https://github.com/OCA/carrier-delivery/

 Plus, if you are not using this module with automated tools, you will want to install **Attachments List and Document Indexation** (`document`) module.
-Otherwise you want be able to use the labels as they are created as attachments.
+Otherwise you won't be able to see the labels as they are created as attachments.

 Next step
 =========